dubo-dubon-duponey/docker-debian/README.md

  * no third-party image dependency
      * the provided builder rootfs is all you need to get started (*), and you do not need ANY Docker image from anywhere
  * support for fully air-gaped build
- * depends only on the availability of `snapshot.debian.org` (*)
+ * depends only on the availability of `snapshot.debian.org` (**)
  * slim
      * resulting images are in the range of 25MB
- * multi-architecture (**)
+ * multi-architecture
      * amd64
      * arm64
      * arm/v7
      * arm/v6
+     * 386
+     * s390x
+     * ppc64el

-(*) if your build host is linux/amd64, otherwise, you first have to build your own initial rootfs
+(*) if your build host is linux/amd64, otherwise, you first have to build your own initial rootfs from an existing Debian image

-(**) or alternatively a Debian packages repository / proxy
+(**) or alternatively your own Debian packages repository mirror (like aptly) / proxy (like aptutil)

-(***) 386 s390x and ppc64el should build as well though you would have to modify the Dockerfile

 ## TL;DR

 If your build host is linux/amd64, you can skip this first step.
-Otherwise, run this once:
+Otherwise (or if paranoid), run this once:

 ```bash
 ./build.sh rebootstrap